-Each of the seven Sustainability Categories includes metrics to monitor program outcomes, support continuous program improvement, and conduct performance tracking in coordination with the BART Strategic Framework.
-These measures may also be used as a communications tool for internal and external stakeholders and in crucial, on-going coordination between departments.
+Each of the seven Sustainability Categories includes metrics to monitor program outcomes, support continuous program improvement, and conduct performance tracking in coordination with the BART Strategic Plan Framework.
+These measures may also be used as a communications tool for internal and external stakeholders and in on-going coordination between departments.
 Targets have been developed according to the following:

-- Commitment based on commitment to high scoring actions, implementation is constrained by potential funding limitations. - Aspiration assumes full plan implementation and less budget constraints. - Time Horizon 2015-2025.
+- Committed Goal Based on commitment to Actions that met multiple BART objectives (see Criteria table on the next page); implementation is constrained by potential funding limitations. - Aspirational Goal Assumes implementation of all Actions outlined in this Plan and fewer budget constraints. - Time Horizon 2015-2025.

-For quantitative environmental targets, e.g. water and energy reduction, BART assessed the amount a given action might reduce a proposed metric's projected 2025 Business as Usual (BAU) value.
+For quantitative environmental targets, e.g. water and energy reduction, BART assessed how much a given action might reduce a proposed metric's projected 2025 Business as Usual (BAU) value.
 BART's 2025 BAU values were calculated using assumed growth factors from BART's Climate Action Plan Target Calibration Model (CAPTAC) .

-The following Chapters summarize a set of actions and a detailed description of sub-actions.
-Of over fifty actions, two thirds are already underway.
+The following chapters summarize each sustainability categories' set of Actions and give a detailed description of associated sub-actions.
+Two-thirds of the identified Actions are already underway.
 Action Status is ranked as shown below, rating the relative progress BART is making on action implementation.
-The BART group and/or division(s) responsible for implementing the actions are identified in the table starting on page 31.
-The primary owner of the action is listed first in bold and the additional stakeholders responsible are listed below.
+The BART group and/or division(s) responsible for implementing the actions are identified in each chapter's Action Table as well, with the primary owner of the action listed first in bold and additional stakeholders listed after.